When Do I Need to Get a Colonoscopy?

 When Is a Colonoscopy Needed?

-It is recommended that both men and women ages 50 and older should be screened for colorectal cancer — a majority of colon cancer cases come from this specific demographic.
-That said, the recent rise in colon cancer cases among younger men and women is worrisome and speaks to the importance of getting an early colonoscopy screening for those who have an above-average risk of developing the disease — and knowing what symptoms should send you to the doctor’s office.
+It is recommended that both men and women ages 50 and older should be screened for colorectal cancer as a majority of colon cancer cases come from this specific demographic.
+That said, the recent rise in colon cancer cases among younger men and women is worrisome and speaks to the importance of getting an early colonoscopy screening for those who have an above-average risk of developing the disease or are experiencing concerning symptoms.

 Reasons to Schedule a Colonoscopy Earlier